 Liquidity risk is the possibility that financial assets of the Plans cannot be readily converted into cash when required.
 Liquidity risk is managed through premiums received being held by Manitoba Blue Cross on behalf of the Plans to fund the Plans' obligations.
+All of the Plans' investments are in liquid securities traded in public markets.
 The Plans' claims payable and accrued liabilities and due to HEPP have contracted maturities of less than one year.